jowj/pynit/README.md

 https://pinboard.in/settings/password/

 You then pass those variables as arguments to the script run:

+### syncing posts from reddit

 `☭ python pynit.py --reddit-un '' --reddit-pw '' --reddit-cid '' --reddit-sec '' --pb-apikey ''`

+fill in your information and off you go!

+### updating tags
+To be specfici, this allows you to update tags _in bulk_; if you have 80 items under the 'clothing' tag, and 40 items under the 'clothes' tag you can combine them by running this code
+`☭ python pynit.py -rt --reddit-un '' --reddit-pw '' --reddit-cid '' --reddit-sec '' --pb-apikey ''`

+You will then be asked for the tag you want to replace, and what you want to replace it with.
+This is an entirely `pinboard` side operation; there's no technical reason that the reddit information should be required, I just haven't split that off the main loop yet.
+As long as the flags are present & the `pb-apikey` is correct you will be able to update tags.
+You will not need _accurate_ reddit creds for this operation.
+This will eventually be fixed!

+### running in debug mode
+`☭ python pynit.py -d --reddit-un '' --reddit-pw '' --reddit-cid '' --reddit-sec '' --pb-apikey ''`

+Thanks to @mrled for this.
+I can't believe there's still so much I don't know about `pdb`!!
+The `-d` flag will do nothing unless the script encounters an exception.
+If it does, it'll dump you into the `pdb.pm()` dbg repl.
+Its SUPER useful while you're tweaking stuff / catching idiot mistakes with your password/mfa/whatever.

 ## background and additional information
 ### getting data from reddit